Canelo and Golovkin motivated by justice in long-awaited trilogy fight

 ‘GGG’ wants revenge in the ring for the two fights he believes he won, and Canelo wants to end all the talk about his controversial wins forever

-Gennady Golovkin and Saul “Canelo” Alvarez have fought in over 50 world title fights in a decade of dominance.
+Gennady Golovkin and Saul “Canelo” Alvarez have fought in more than 50 world title fights in a decade of dominance.

 Golovkin was once untouchable, Canelo is unmatched as boxing’s financial saviour and on Saturday night, in Las Vegas, they fight for a third time.